Microsoft Donation Programme ─ Eligibility, Allotments, and Returns

-Microsoft donations are available to nonprofits registered with the NGO Coordination Board as a nonprofit organisation AND need to have a PIN number registered with the Kenya Revenue Authority.
-Some types of nonprofits are not eligible, such as educational institutions, political organisations, many faith-based organisations, healthcare networks, private foundations, and libraries.
+Microsoft donations are available to nonprofits with NPO or NPC Certificate, PBO status, or operating as a Charitable Trust.
+Some types of nonprofits are not eligible, such as educational institutions, political organisations, healthcare networks, and nonpublic libraries.

-Microsoft provides nonprofits with an allotment of product donations that can be requested per two-year period.
-Your organisation's first donation request after 26 July, 2011 marks the beginning of its recurring two-year cycles.
-Within a two-year period, each eligible nonprofit may request:
+Microsoft provides nonprofits and libraries with an allotment of product donations that can be requested per two-year period.
+Your organisation's first donation request after 26 July 2011 marks the beginning of its recurring two-year cycle.
+Within a two-year period, each eligible nonprofit or public library may request:

-- Products from up to 10 of the title groups, with a 50-license maximum for desktop and operating systems or license-only title groups (see below for more details)
+- Products from up to 10 of the Microsoft title groups, with a 50-license maximum for desktop products, server products that use core-based licensing, and license-only products (see below for more details)

-- A maximum of five server products, regardless of title group (see below for more details)
+- A maximum of five server products that do not use core-based licensing, regardless of title group (see below for more details)

 The sections below explain what title groups are and how the maximum allotments in a two-year cycle work.

 A title group consists of all products that serve essentially the same purpose.
-For example, all Windows operating system products are in one title group, including Windows XP Professional, Windows Vista Business, Windows 7 Professional, and Windows 7 Enterprise in all languages and in both 32-bit and 64-bit versions.
+For example, all Windows operating system products are in one title group.

 A product's title group appears near the top of the detailed product description page.

-Click here to see the list of Microsoft title groups.
-[Link TBD]
+For more information, see the list of Microsoft title groups.

 An organisation can request products from a maximum of 10 title groups.
 For example, if an organisation requests Office Professional Plus, Visio, Windows Server, and Windows Server client access licenses, it will have requested 4 of the 10 allotted title groups.

-The maximum number of licenses applies to the combination of all products within the title group.
-For example, if an organisation requests 10 Office Professional Plus products in English, 10 in Spanish, 10 in French, and 10 Office for Mac, it will have requested 40 products from the Office Suite title group and will have 10 licenses still available to request within that title group.
+This maximum number of products applies to all of the products within the title group.
+For example, if an organisation requests 10 Office Professional Plus products, 10 Office Standard products, and 10 Office for Mac products, it will have requested 30 products from the Office Suite title group and will have 20 products still available to request within that title group.

-The 50-license allotment usually allows an organisation to install a particular type of product on up to 50 computers.
-However, organisations that run multiple Windows operating systems on a single computer generally can install only as many instances of the product as they have licenses; see Volume License Agreement and Product Use Rights.
+The 50-product allotment usually allows an organisation to install a particular type of product on up to 50 computers.
+However, organisations that run multiple Windows operating systems on a single computer generally can install only as many instances of the product as they have licenses.
+For more information, see the of Licensing Details for Microsoft Donations.

-An organisation can request a maximum of five server products altogether within a two-year period.
-The server products can be in a single title group, or they can be in up to 5 title groups, as long as the overall maximum of 10 title groups is not exceeded in the two-year period.
+An organisation can request a maximum of five server products that do not use core-based licensing altogether within a two-year period.
+These server products can be in a single title group, or they can be in up to 5 title groups, as long as the overall maximum of 10 title groups is not exceeded in the two-year period.

 For example, an organisation may request any one of the following:

-- One product in the Windows Server title group, two products in the Exchange Server title group, and one product in the Small Business Server Premium title group
+- One product in the Windows Server Essentials title group, two products in the Exchange Server title group, and two products in the SQL Server (Server/CAL) title group

-- Three products in the Small Business Server Premium title group and two products in the SQL Server title group
+- Three products in the SharePoint Server title group and two products in the SQL Server (Server/CAL) title group

-Some servers require management licenses or client access licenses (CALs) in order to work with their network of computers.
-Management and access licenses are separate items and are in title groups with a 50-license maximum.
+Some servers require MLs or CALs in order to work with their network of computers.
+MLs and CALs are separate items and are in title groups with a 50-product maximum.

 About the Two-Year Cycle

 Your organisation's cycle will run for two years from this initial start date.
 It will then be immediately reset and run for another two years, and so on.
-For example, if an organisation's first cycle starts on 12 October 2011, its new cycle will begin on 12 October 2013, at which point the organisation has a new allotment.
+For example, if an organisation's first cycle starts on 12 October 2014, its new cycle will begin at 12:00 a.m. on 12 October 2016, at which point the organisation has a new allotment.

 The following examples can help explain how the various allotments work together.